newcat/TVDC/Plugin-Documentation/readme.md

 }
 ```

-> NOTE: All IRC events are called from the IRC thread, so don't do long work in there or try to make it asynchronous.
+> NOTE: All IRC events are called from the IRC thread, so don't do long work in there or, if you have to, try to make it asynchronous.

-To run the program, simpley build the project and copy the dll-File from your projects output directory to where your tvdc.exe is located.
+To run the program, simply build the project and copy the dll-File from your projects output directory to where your tvdc.exe is located.
 Also make sure, there is a plugin.dll in the same folder (it should be there by default though).

 ### Make your plugin show up in the plugin bar
 If you're asking yourself now: "How the hell can I create a image source?", then I've got the answer here for you:
-Basically it takes a `System.Drawing.Bitmap` and converts it into a `BitmapImage`, which is a subclass of `ImageSource`.
 ```C#
 private BitmapImage BmpToImg(System.Drawing.Bitmap bmp) {